KhushiVernekar/Voxly-language-learning-platform/README.md

 # 📚 Voxly – English Learning Platform

-**Voxly** is an English language learning platform designed by **HKL HARMONY** using modern web technologies including Django and MySQL.
+**Voxly** is an English language learning platform designed using modern web technologies including Django and MySQL.
 It empowers learners with an interactive interface and a structured backend for managing lessons and progress.

 ---